 "Cashing out" your 401k when you change jobs

 Borrowing funds from your current 401k if you still are working the same job

 Not properly accounting for taxes owed from receiving unemployment compensation

 These are just a few examples of situations that can put you in a position where you owe the IRS.
 Regardless of the reason, you want to start developing strategies now so you can avoid owing the government next year if possible.
 I always recommend talking to a tax professional first for guidance because they’re most familiar with current tax laws, but I certainly can provide some general advice as well via my LiftOff Your Finances™ Personal Coaching Services.

-This was definitely a longer blog post, but I hope it shed some light on how to navigate the 2022 tax season so you can rest easier, knowing that you have a plan.
+This was definitely a longer blog post, but I hope it shed some light on how to navigate tax season so you can rest easier, knowing that you have a plan.
 As always, I am praying for you; please know that you're not alone in this situation and that there is always hope in the Lord.

 Standing in faith with you,